 Now that you have a betta you wanted so much, you’re probably thinking about providing your pet with some tank mates.
 However, you must consider several things before finding out which species are excellent tank mates for bettas.

-No, multiple betta fish can’t live together.
-However, there are some exceptions, like pairing male and female.
+In many cases, multiple betta fish can’t live together.
+However, there are some exceptions, like pairing a male and a female, or two females.
 In this case, you have to provide specific conditions so male and female betta could cohabitate.

 If you decide to pair male and female bettas, you have to provide them with a spacious 40-gallon fish tank.
 In any other case, you should only keep one male betta fish with suitable tank mates in your aquarium.

 Can Betta Fish Live With Other Fish?

 Yes, betta fish can live with other fish, but not with all species.
 You have to be careful when selecting companions for your pet, as you’d want them to cohabitate in harmony.

 What Are the Best Betta Fish Tank Mates?